jakubkulhan/data-access-kit-src/data-access-kit-replication/README.md

 }
 ```

-For production systems, use database-based checkpointing:
+For production systems, you'll probably want to use something like database-based checkpointing:

 ```php
 class DatabaseCheckpointer implements StreamCheckpointerInterface {